rochelletham/FourierTransform/README.md

 # FourierTransform
-Spring 2020 Semester Final Project for MUS 205: Computation and Music II with Professor Taube.
+Spring 2020 Semester Final Project for MUS 205: Computation and Music II taught by Professor Taube.
 Project was created using C++/JUCE.